 In June 2009, the Company issued 6,128 Series G Preferred Stock warrants in connection with a Loan and Security Agreement.
-Additionally, the Company issued one Series G Preferred Stock warrant for every two shares of Series G Preferred Stock purchased in 2009 and 2010.
 The warrants were initially recorded at their fair value calculated using the Black-Scholes model.
 The warrants are classified as liabilities due to certain anti-dilution provisions, and the value of the warrants is adjusted to current fair value at each reporting period end.
-For the three months ended March 31, 2014 and 2013, the Company recorded \$16,000 and \$14,000, respectively, in the consolidated statements of operations related to the change in the fair value of the outstanding warrants.
+For the six months ended June 30, 2014 and 2013, the Company recorded \$19,000 and \$12,000, respectively, in the consolidated statements of operations related to the change in the fair value of the outstanding warrants.